remarcmij/hyf-dutch/README.md

 http://localhost:8080
 ```

-At this time the only functionality is the ability to browse the available files and p
+At this time the only functionality is the ability to browse the available files and click on Dutch texts to hear them spoken out using speech synthesis.

 ## The data files